-Three faculty members and one staff member at Alfred State College were honored recently with Chancellor’s Awards for Excellence in Teaching, Faculty Service, Scholarship and Creative Activities, and Classified Service.
+Four employees were honored recently with Chancellor’s Awards for Excellence in Faculty Service, Professional Service, Teaching, and Classified Service.

-Dr. Melvin Chambliss received the Chancellor’s Award for Excellence in Teaching, while Dr. Douglas Pierson was honored with the Chancellor’s Award for Excellence in Faculty Service.
-Dr. Jon Owejan was the recipient of the Chancellor’s Award for Excellence in Scholarship and Creative Activities, and Deborah Pratt received the Chancellor’s Award for Excellence in Classified Service.
+Business Department Assistant Professor Danielle Green received the Chancellor’s Award for Excellence in Faculty Service, while Chief Diversity Officer and Title IX Coordinator Nikkie Herman was honored with the Chancellor’s Award for Excellence in Professional Service.
+Nursing Department Co-Chair and Assistant Professor Jessica Lippa was named the recipient of the Chancellor’s Award for Excellence in Teaching, while Business Affairs Accountant Aide Mary Monroe received the Chancellor’s Award for Classified Service.

-Chambliss’ work continues beyond the classroom.
-He gives generously of his time in involving his students in community outreach and field experience activities across the region.
+Lippa’s work also continues beyond the classroom.
+She gives generously of her time by involving her students in community outreach and field experience activities across the region.
+She helped form the Hope for Health Club, in which students participate in civic engagement activities locally, nationally, and globally.